dagraham/tklr-dgraham/README.md

-  {'j': 'get wood', 'node': 4, 'c': 'Lowes', 'i': 4}) {'j': 'get hardware', 'node': 3, 'c': 'Lowes', 'i': 5}) {'j': 'get paint', 'node': 1, 'c': 'Lowes', 'i': 6})
+  {'j': 'get wood', 'node': 4, 'c': 'Lowes', 'i': 4}) {'j': 'get hardware', 'node': 3, 'c': 'Lowes', 'i': 5}) {'j': 'get paint', 'node': 1, 'c': 'Lowes', 'i': 6}) prereqs
+  0: {1, 2, 3, 4, 5, 6}
+  1: {2, 3, 4, 5}
+  2: {3, 4, 5}
+  3: {4}
+available = {4, 5, 6}
+waiting = {0, 1, 2, 3}
+finished = {}
 ```

-Note that the outline structure incorporates *backward induction* - what must be done last is considered first.
+Note that the outline structure incorporates _backward induction_ - what must be done last is considered first.
 When will "dog house" be done?
 When "paint" is completed.
 What has to be done before "paint"?
 The jobs "sand" and "get paint".
 And so forth.
-Also note the handy role of *context*.
+Also note the handy role of _context_.

 ### more complex prerequisites - dog house with shared jobs